Storeplex/Storeplex/README.md

 ## Storeplex Marketplace Demo

 We have a fully functioning demo of the Storeplex marketplace running on the Ethereum blockchain.
-You can access the Storeplex Marketplace demo, go to http://www.marketplace.storeplex.io
+You can access the Storeplex Marketplace demo, go to: http://marketplace.storeplex.io/

 To create listings and make purchases on the demo, you must have MetaMask installed.